mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2019/2019-04-17-my-favourite-easy-go-to-dal/index.md

 ---
-title: "My favourite, easy, go-to Dal"
+blog: shalveena.com
+categories:
+- recipes
+coverImage: img_9388.jpg
 date: "2019-04-17"
-categories:
-  - "recipes"
 tags:
-  - "dinner"
+- dinner
-  - "indian-food"
+- indian-food
-  - "indian-vegan-recipes"
+- indian-vegan-recipes
-  - "lentils"
+- lentils
-  - "maxs-favourites"
+- maxs-favourites
-  - "shallys-favourites"
+- shallys-favourites
-coverImage: "img_9388.jpg"
+title: My favourite, easy, go-to Dal
 ---

 I read this article from Dr Michael Greger about the significantly lower rates of cancer in India as compared to the USA and was absolutely blown away.